delta3d/delta3d/delta3d/VisualStudio/utilities/editor/readme.txt

 4. Open a Command window by clicking Start->Run..., and typing 'cmd'

-5. The following commands should be run from the command line (replace the VisualStudio path with your appropriate path):
+5. The following commands should be run from the command line (without quotes, and replace the VisualStudio path with your appropriate path):

-	cd %QTDIR%
-   qtvars.bat
+	'cd %QTDIR%'
-   C:\Program File\Microsoft Visual Studio .NET 2003\Common7\Tools\vsvars32.bat
+   'qtvars.bat' (ignore the mention of MinGW in this output of this command) 'C:\Program File\Microsoft Visual Studio .NET 2003\Common7\Tools\vsvars32.bat'
-	qmake
-   nmake
+	'qmake'
+   'nmake'

 6. After many many hours, it should be all compiled up and happy.
    Qt is now built with MSVC :)